Food snob or epicure is a question that our critics must squarely face; and we ourselves, of course.

 An epicure is a person who loves fine food at its highest level; the word comes from a Greek philosopher who spent a good deal of his time thinking about cooking.

 Another definition of epicure is a person devoted to refined, sensuous enjoyment of good food and drink.

 There are a lot of others too like gourmet, a person who knows a lot about fine food and a foodie who knows where you get the best tasting meal and hangs about the farmers' market.

 For me, the food snob, it has to taste good, it certainly must be nutritious and contribute to our overall well-being.
 It must be easy to prepare and fit in with our general philosophy of slow food, made fast.

 And there is the cost of equipment you may need like the Cuisinart DFP-14BCNY food processor that regularly gets the nod; it is not cheap at around $200.

 Can you identify in this breakfast muffins recipe those ingredients which we could call natural, and which are processed foods?
 There will be some debate over a few of the items.

-And thirdly 168 calories per cupcake, about 15% of a child's needs for the day; if he or she has butter on it, obviously much more.
+And thirdly 168 calories per cupcake, is about 15% of a child's needs for the day; if he or she has butter or jam on it, obviously much more.

 Nearly a quarter is in that honey; the suggestion is that because this recipe has no sugar it ticks the right box.
 It is an opinion only, but coming from a beekeeper I would suggest it has some substance.